niklaushirt/cp4waiops-training/content/Installing AI Manager/install_aimanager_00.md

 Now it's time to create the AIManager instance.\
-To do this create an instance of the AI Manager custom resource called ibm-cp-watson-aiops.
+To do this create an instance of the AI Manager custom resource called ibm-cp-watson-aiops with `size: small` as we'll use this only for the training and not for production (see note below).

 {{< /task >}}

-{{< expand "Solution" "⬇" >}}
+{{< expand "Need Help?" "⬇" >}}

 1. Run the following command to create an instance of AIManager.